NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Login.md

 # User Access

-More details about [Authentication and Authorization](../../Commons/Authentication.md) can be found in a [dedicated section of the documentation](../../Commons/Authentication.md).
+More details about [Authentication and Authorization](../../Commons/Authentication.md) can be found in the [Authentication](../../Commons/Authentication.md) section.

 Based on the number of projects granted to the user, the GDC Data Submission Portal will adjust its layout and provide different functionalities.